thot-experiment/oobapi-ws/README.md

   })
   ```

-  additionally, the default 'parameters' object is exposed as a property of the 'api' object and can be freely modified to change the default parameters after instantiation
+  additionally, the default `parameters` object is exposed as a property of the `api` object and can be freely modified to change the default parameters after instantiation
   ```js
   api.parameters.max_new_tokens = 1000
   ```